ernstvh/oce/README.md

 -   Background information on the JavaScript Event Loop -https://www.youtube.com/watch?v=8aGhZQkoFbQ
 -   Augury - tool to analyze and debug Angular-applications: https://augury.rangle.io/
 -   More information on SASS, the CSS pre-processing language (a bit like TypeScript, but for CSS) - https://sass-lang.com/
+-   info on the `share()` operator in RxJS to share observable results among multiple subscribers: https://stackoverflow.com/questions/50885262/replacing-the-share-function-for-in-rxjs6